Manage data persistence with bal persist

 Data Service Architecture

 Info: This guide uses an in-memory data store for simplicity.
-However, the described methodology can also be applied to work with MySQL, MSSQL, and Google Sheets, as the bal persist currently offers support for these three data stores: in-memory tables, MySQL and MSSQL databases, and Google Sheets.
+However, the described methodology can also be applied to work with all other supported data stores.
+For more information about other supported data stores, see Supported Data Stores.

 Create a Ballerina package